Yankees’ Aaron Judge hits third-longest homer of MLB season, a 469-foot shot in first inning vs KC

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday’s game between the Royals and the Orioles:
+Here are the best bets our model is projecting for Wednesday’s game between the Reds and the Guardians:

-Top betting trends & insights to know ahead of Royals at Orioles
+Top betting trends & insights to know ahead of Reds at Guardians

-• The Under has cashed in 8 of the Orioles' last 10 games with a rest advantage over their opponents
+• The Under is 7-3 in the Guardians' last 10 games

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!